North Bay Aqueduct: North Bay Aqueduct Pipeline

-Baker Slough Pumping Plant
+Barker Slough Pumping Plant

-The beginning of the North Bay Aqueduct starts at Baker Slough Pumping Plan, which is located at the northwest end of the Sacramento-San Joaquin Delta.
+The beginning of the North Bay Aqueduct starts at Barker Slough Pumping Plan, which is located at the northwest end of the Sacramento-San Joaquin Delta.
 This plant pumps water into the Travis Surge Tank and flows into the Cordelia Pumping Plant.
 The construction of this plant started on 1986, and the plant was completed in 1988.
 The slough receives its water from the Sacramento River.

 Cordelia Forebay

 The Cordelia Pumping Plant is located in Solano County.
-The plant has three separate discharge pipelines that delivers water from Baker Slough to Napa County, Vallejo, and Benicia.
+The plant has three separate discharge pipelines that delivers water from Barker Slough to Napa County, Vallejo, and Benicia.
 The pipeline was built between 1986 and 1988, and the plant was built on 1986 and was completed on 1987.

 Napa Turnout Reservoir

-Napa Turnout Reservoir can be found in Easter Napa county and is the western terminus of North Bay Aqueduct.
-The reservoir connects to Cordelia Surge Tank and was built on 1967 and completed on 1968, and the Napa Turnout Reservoir provides water to the Napa County Floor Control and Water Conservation District.
+Napa Turnout Reservoir can be found in Eastern Napa County and is the western terminus of North Bay Aqueduct.
+The reservoir connects to Cordelia Surge Tank and was built in 1967 and completed in 1968, and the Napa Turnout Reservoir provides water to the Napa County Flood Control and Water Conservation District.

 Water Quality

-Some issues with the North bay Aqueduct is that the water quality of the water being pumped has high amounts of organic carbon and turbidity.
+Some issues with the North Bay Aqueduct are that the water quality of the water being pumped has high amounts of organic carbon and turbidity.
 Based on a water quality survey conducted in 2016, concentrations of organic carbon ranged from 1.3 to 43 mg/L, and the average concentration at Baker Slough was 6.8 mg/L. Organic carbon reactions with disinfectant chemicals that can form byproducts that are associated with cancer.

 Trends of the water survey shows that during wet seasons, total organic carbon (TOC) are higher during wet seasons, and levels highest during winter and early spring months.
 Levels of turbidity is influenced by the run-off from Baker Slough and is highest at the end of winter seasons.
 Challenges with high turbidity causes water treatments to use more chemicals to break down turbidity.

-Solano Water Agency has a plan to move the "intake to the North Bay Aqueduct from Cache Slough to the Sacramento River" and this would help to improve water quality, drinking water, improve the Delta, and meet the needs of Solano and Napa counties.
-This is an attempt to address the water issues of the North Bay Aqueduct and water issues that Solano county faces.
+Solano County Water Agency has a plan to move the "intake to the North Bay Aqueduct from Cache Slough to the Sacramento River" and this would help to improve water quality, drinking water, improve the Delta, and meet the needs of Solano and Napa counties.
+This is an attempt to address the water issues of the North Bay Aqueduct and water issues that Solano County faces.